rbriski/atlassian-jwt/README.md

 `atlassian-jwt` is a library that makes it easy to authenticate with JIRA from a variety of app types.

+# Not maintained
+Head on over to [[https://github.com/golang-jwt/jwt][https://github.com/golang-jwt/jwt]] for the most up-to-date library.

 ## Installation

 ```bash